-Trust me, Pinterest is HUGE for your marketing, and is 100% worth it, but it’s tough to get on and add pins every single day for that “organic” look.
+Trust me, you should be using Pinterest to marketing your business.
+It can increase your exposure and is 100% worth it, but it’s tough to get on and add pins every single day for that “organic” look.
 Take the worry out of it with Tailwind – they can also schedule your Instagram posts if you’re not a fan of that!

-And you can get 100 free pins on Tailwind to try it out if you want – just click below.
+And you can get 20 free pins per month on Tailwind to try it out if you want – just click here.
 Plus, if you want more time-saving Pinterest tips, check out Carley’s eBook here and use LANEY for $5 off.